flyingmachine/brave-clojure-web/content/concurrency.md

 processor executes these instructions in order.
 I envision this as an alligator consuming the instructions, because alligators love marshmallows (true fact!).
-So executing a program looks like a bunch of marshmallows strung out on a line with a pacifist alligator traveling down the line and eating them one by one.
+So executing a program looks like a bunch of marshmallows strung out on a line with an alligator traveling down the line and eating them one by one.
 Here's a single-core processor executing a single-threaded program:

 TODO: add image here